-FDG-PET is limited in its inability to accurately characterize smaller (< 8mm) lesions (Kanne et al [ACR] 2013; Ettinger et al [NCCN] 2021).
+FDG-PET is limited in its inability to accurately characterize smaller (< 8mm) lesions (Ettinger et al [NCCN] 2023).
 PET also has lower sensitivity and a higher false-negative rate in subsolid nodules, and in general should not be used to characterize those with a solid component \leq 8mm (Callister et al [BTS] 2015: evidence level 2++ and 3; Gould et al [ACCP] 2013).

-Use of MRI in evaluating pulmonary nodules is relatively limited (Kanne et al [ACR] 2013; Callister et al [BTS] 2015: grade D recommendation), and MRI generally does not have a routine place in assessing pulmonary nodules outside of research studies (Callister et al [BTS] 2015: evidence level 2++ and 3).
+Use of MRI in evaluating pulmonary nodules is relatively limited (Martin et al [ACR] 2023; Callister et al [BTS] 2015: grade D recommendation), and MRI generally does not have a routine place in assessing pulmonary nodules outside of research studies (Callister et al [BTS] 2015: evidence level 2++ and 3).